tcaiger/Starter/README.md

 * Clone the repo to your project folder.
 * Run composer update from the project root to get required php packages and SilverStripe modules.
 * Run npm install from the theme root to get the javascript dependencies required for running grunt.
+* Add _config.php and rename themes folder.
 * Run grunt dev to watch and compile scss files.

-* Add _config.php and rename themes folder.
+### How to use it on a new project ###
+* Keep a copy of this repo on your machine.
+* Set up a brand new project on bit bucket.
+* After you've made the first commit, copy and paste the whole project, except the .git folder, into your new project folder.

 ### SCSS Styles ###
 * All scss is stored in the styles folder and compiles to css/main.min.css.